What’s a Comprehensive Plan?

 Although we have had some revisions to our 1983 Comprehensive Plan over the last 30+ years, the community and leadership have identified the need for a full revision.
 Community members have been vocal in expressing the need for updated policy direction that meets the needs of Wasco County into the future.

 We are also using this opportunity to hear feedback about our land use planning processes and in turn, share the story about the impact land use planning has had on Wasco County over the last 30+ years.
+The Citizen Advisory Group and Wasco County staff want to ensure we are using plans and information that best represent our community and property owners and that can be utilized to achieve community goals for success.

 What’s the Process?

 Wasco County was approved by the Land Conservation and Development Commission (LCDC) in January 2017 to enter Voluntary Periodic Review.
 This is a statutorily defined process that can last up to a maximum of three years and includes oversight from state staff.
+The final work plan was approved by the State in February 2018, officially starting the Periodic Review update process.

 Are There Rules and/or a Plan I Can Read and React To?